 Managing Your Checkout

-To add options for the payment acceptance, go to the header called Settings.
+To add options for PayPal payment acceptance, go to the header called Settings.
 This is still located under the Manage Content area.
 Click on the Manage Payment Option button.

-Keep in mind that this credit payment system has various settings that generally need configuring before accepting payments through a mobile app.
-For example, to ensure that the payments include shipping costs, go to the Shipping Payments and Shipping Calculations pages to activate these settings.
+Keep in mind that PayPal has various settings that generally need configuring before accepting payments through a mobile app.
+For example, to ensure that the payments include shipping costs, go to the Shipping Payments and Shipping Calculations pages to activate these PayPal settings.

 Option 2: Accepting Credit Cards

-If you would like to accept credit card payments, check to see if your account is setup for these transactions.
-All credit card acceptance tools are controllable through your account, so nothing has to be done through the iBuildApp website, except the account configuration.
-If you apply for Paypal credit line you need to be ready that you may not be eligible to add Credit to your account if you do not meet certain criteria.
-PayPal Credit is the special financing connected to your existing prepaid mastercard account.
-You can apply here now and get a decision in seconds.
+If you would like to accept credit card payments, check to see if you PayPal account is setup for these transactions.
+All credit card acceptance tools are controllable through your PayPal account, so nothing has to be done through the iBuildApp website, except the PayPal account configuration.